Entries from March 2010 ↓

 the angry sky shouts.
 (5)

 Should haiku have a title?
 Typically not.
 If you think it needs a title to better explain the poem, do your best to work the title into the poem by removing and replacing words.
-Use your new syllable skills to help!
+Use your new syllable skills to help when writing haiku poetry.

 Copyright © 2010 Kim Kautzer.
 All rights reserved.